krishnabhattaram/CS285FinalProject/README.md

-Data for this repository is not included due to its large size.
+Data for this repository is not included.
 Contact krishnabhattaram@berkeley.edu for details

 # Directory Organization
 codeDQN -- Contains the model-free approaches to RL for structure design